Asinsk/portfolio/README.md

-Hi there, I am Artur Yasinskiy, A computer Science major.
+Hi there, I am Artur Yasinskiy, Imajor in Computer Science.

 Things to do
 - Website